dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

 This strategy isn't lazy or eager in the conventional sense.
 Rewriting the outer program first provides opportunity to apply annotations or drop values that won't be part of our outputs.
 Evaluation before copy guards against introduction of unnecessary rework.
 Evaluation of final values (blocks) brings us to a normal form that cannot be further evaluated.

-Annotations can tune the basic strategy a little.
-In particular, use of `[computation](par)` will begin parallel evaluation of the computation, and might be understood as "will probably need" advice.
-There are no strictness or laziness annotations, but see *Deferred Computations and Coinductive Data*.
+Annotations don't much affect this evaluation strategy.
+The exception is `[computation](par)` to advise early, parallel evaluation of a result we'll probably need.

 *Aside:* Undefined words do not rewrite further.
 In practice, evaluation with undefined words is useful for some application patterns, e.g. involving monotonic futures and promises.
 And also for initial development and debugging.